nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 All fields of a `candidate` below should not be blank and will be validated.

-* `STUDENT_ID` is sensitive, and in this format `AXXXXXXXX` e.g. `A0123456B`.
+* `STUDENT_ID` is format-sensitive with ease of case sensitivity i.e. Allowing lower caps, and in this format `AXXXXXXXX` e.g. `A0123456B`.
+  * The first character has to be `A` or `a`.
+  * Followed by 7 digits.
+  * The last character with any alphabet is allowed.
 * `NAME` should only contain alphanumeric characters and spaces.
-* `EMAIL` is sensitive, and should only be in this format `EXXXXXXX@u.nus.edu`.
+* `EMAIL` is format-sensitive, and should only be in this format `EXXXXXXX@u.nus.edu`.
-* `PHONE` is sensitive, and should only be a local Singapore number. i.e. Starting number of Singapore's common phone/telephone numbers - 6, 8, 9.
+* `PHONE` is format-sensitive, and should only be a local Singapore number. i.e. Starting number of Singapore's common phone/telephone numbers - 6, 8, 9.
 * `COURSE` should only be Computing courses. e.g. Business Analytics, Computer Engineering, Computer Science, Information Security, Information Systems.
+  * The first character of each word in the course i.e. `C` in `Computer` and `S` in `Science` for `Computer Science` is case-sensitive.
-* `SENIORITY` is a number range from only 1 to 4.
+* `SENIORITY` is a single integer ranging from 1 to 4. i.e. 1 to 4 inclusive.
+  * This attribute field serves as a gauge for the SoC professor (user) on which year the candidate is in to better understand how far along they are in their undergraduate studies.
+It follows the faculty classification from `COM1` to `COM4`, and does not differentiate beyond `COM4` following the faculty system classification.
 * `AVAILABILITY` is an input to represent the available days. e.g. `1,2,3` corresponds to an availability of `Monday`, `Tuesday` and `Wednesday`.
 It accepts a number range from only 1 to 5.
+  * Each available day represented by the corresponding integer number should be comma-separated.
+It does not matter how the days are ordered in the user input.

 Examples:
 * `add id/A0123456B n/John Doe p/87654321 e/E0123456@u.nus.edu c/Computer Science yr/2 avail/1,2,3` adds a new candidate with Student ID, **A0123456B**, named John Doe.